Tingweiftw/documentation/docs/ci-cd/33-Deploy-Backend-IaC.md

 #### Background

-A template backend is already deployed using [gds-backend.tf](/docs/deployment/gds-backend.tf).
+A template backend is already deployed using **gds-backend.tf**.
 In that backend, a container with the image "nginxdemos/hello:plain-text" is deployed, listening on the port 80.

 You may try to access that container using the output of step "Apply Deployment" in the pipeline.
 Look out for something like this: